 Canada’s Athabasca Basin has become the prime destination for high-grade uranium, with grades in excess of 100 times global averages,

-Canada’s Athabasca Basin has become the prime destination for high-grade uranium, with grades in excess of 100x global averages and the move makes it the first deposit identified for ISR mining in the area.
+and the move makes it the first deposit identified for ISR mining in the area.

 The pre feasibility study (PFS) discusses co-developing the Phoenix and Gryphon deposits.
 While the Phoenix deposit is designed as an ISR operation, the Gryphon deposit is designed as an underground mining operation at Denison’s 22.5% owned McClean Lake mill.
 Taken together, the project is estimated to have mine production of 109.4 million pounds of Uranium over a 14-year mine life.